alecarneiro1993/roshambo/README.md

 This does not happen if the `Outcome` is a draw, meaning no one took damage.

-Also, at any point that a `Player` reaches health amount of `0`, the game is over and this is signaled to the frontend to be handled properly.
+Also, at any point that a `Player` reaches health amount of `0`, the game is over and this is reported back to the frontend.

 The game can be reseted via the `/reset` endpoint and allows for a new playthrough.